 WOLDENBERG (RIVERFRONT) PARK IN THE FRENCH QUARTER

-You’re most likely to visit this of all New Orleans Parks because it lines the French Quarter and hugs the Mississippi River.
-Woldenberg Park is the grassy area and walking path lining the Mississippi River downtown. it’s also where you can see that famed muddy river and the big paddleboats that line its shores.
+You’re most likely to visit this New Orleans Park.
+It lines the French Quarter and hugs the Mississippi River.
+Woldenberg Park is the grassy area and walking path lining the Mississippi River downtown. it’s also where you can see that famed muddy river and the big paddle boats that line its shores.

 New Orleans Museum of Art

 You’ll find NOMA inside City Park.
-For a $15 donation, you can cool off among the Warhol, and enjoy a few pieces from Degas, Caillebotte, Picasso, some renaissance art, period pieces and others.
+For a $15 donation, you can cool off among the Warhol.
+You can also enjoy a few pieces from Degas, Caillebotte, and Picasso.
+There are some Renaissance art, period pieces, and others.
 There’s a lovely section of New Orleans art worth seeing.

 I’ve never said this about any museum cafeteria, but this one had a great menu.
 The best I’ve ever seen in a museum – and I’ve been to many.
 It was also brightly lit, and all was delicious.
 If you’re hungry, it’s a rarity worth visiting.